-Traditionally, the fine art term chiaroscuro, derived from the combination of Italian words that roughly translate to light and dark.
+Are you interested in knowing what is chiaroscuro exactly?
+Traditionally, the fine art term chiaroscuro comes from the combination of Italian words that roughly translate to light and dark.
 The term describes the striking use of the light and shade contrast in painting, drawing or print.
 The main principle of chiaroscuro is that solidity of form is best achieved by the effect of light falling on it, allowing the shading to give two-dimensional figures a sense of volume.
-Through the value gradation of color and the analytical division of bright and shadowed shapes, the artist creates the illusions of three-dimensional forms and of the light coming from a specific source, often achieving dramatic effects.
+Through the value gradation of color and the analytical division of bright and shadowed shapes, the chiaroscuro artists create the illusions of three-dimensional forms and of the light coming from a specific source, often achieving dramatic effects.
 In fact, it is a well-accepted theory that these dramatic effects were the main reason why artists opted to use this incredibly challenging method throughout the centuries.
 The most notable individuals who used chiaroscuro include the likes of Rembrandt, Leonardo da Vinci and Caravaggio.

 Over the course of art history, painters seem to be the ones who have taken chiaroscuro to its most impressive heights.
-As a painting technique, this method takes advantage of the special qualities of oil paint which enables the most awe-inspiring transitions from light to dark and vice-versa.
+In painting, the chiaroscuro technique takes advantage of the special qualities of oil paint which enables the most awe-inspiring transitions from light to dark and vice-versa.
 Oil paint could be easily blended and shaded, built up in layers or applied in translucent glazes – all extremely valuable features when it comes to chiaroscuro.
 By applying light tones on top of the dark ones, painters could create the absolute illusion of figures emerging from the shadows.
-As it was hinted earlier, chiaroscuro can also be applied to a drawing, but only in a very specific way.
+As it was hinted earlier, chiaroscuro technique can also be applied to a drawing, but only in a very specific way.
 Such a piece is made by using solely dark and light lines to create the illusion of the third dimension.
 As far as printmaking goes, a chiaroscuro print is made by printing different blocks using different tones, creating the shading effect in the process.
-We will now take a look at the legendary master of chiaroscuro and the practice’s most common features, as well as explore just how big a role does this popular technique plays in the contemporary age.
+We will now take a look at the legendary master of chiaroscuro and the practice’s most common features, as well as explore just how big a role does the chiaroscuro technique plays in the contemporary age.

 Caravaggio – The Master of Chiaroscuro Technique